 - Peel the parsnips and carrots.
 Cut the peeled vegetables into 2″ – 2½” batons.
 Place the parsnips and carrots in a large bowl and toss them with olive oil and butter.

-- Layer the prepared vegetables onto a prepared baking sheet and drizzle them with pure maple syrup.
+- Layer the prepared vegetables onto a prepared baking sheet that has been sprayed with cooking spray, and drizzle them with pure maple syrup.
 Sprinkle the vegetables with the ground cardamom, salt, and pepper.
 Roast them in a 425-degree preheated oven for 30 minutes, flipping them halfway through the cooking process.

 Unprocessed foods are foods the way Mother Nature intended us to eat them.
 Pure, straight from the earth’s goodness with all their natural colors and flavors inherently provided by the sun, soil and rain.